apache/oozie/docs/src/site/markdown/WorkflowFunctionalSpec.md

 that problem and fix them when action is in `USER_RETRY` state.
 If failure or error does not go away after max retries, the action becomes `FAILED` or `ERROR` and Oozie marks workflow job to `FAILED` or `KILLED`.

+Oozie administrator can define system default retries by adding this configuration `oozie.service.LiteWorkflowStoreService.user.retry.default` to `oozie-site.xml`.

 Oozie administrator can allow more error codes to be handled for User-Retry.
-By adding this configuration `oozie.service.LiteWorkflowStoreService.user.retry.error.code.ext` to `oozie.site.xml` and error codes as value, these error codes will be considered as User-Retry after system restart.
+By adding this configuration `oozie.service.LiteWorkflowStoreService.user.retry.error.code.ext` to `oozie-site.xml` and error codes as value, these error codes will be considered as User-Retry after system restart.

 Since Oozie 4.3, User-retry allows user to mention retry policy.
 The value for policy can be `periodic` or `exponential`, `periodic` being the default.
-Oozie administrator can define user retry policy for all workflow actions by adding this configuration `oozie.service.LiteWorkflowStoreService.user.retry.policy` to `oozie.site.xml`.
+Oozie administrator can define user retry policy for all workflow actions by adding this configuration `oozie.service.LiteWorkflowStoreService.user.retry.policy` to `oozie-site.xml`.
 This value will be considered as user retry policy after system restart.
 This value can be overridden while defining actions in workflow xml if needed.
 The `retry-interval` should be specified in minutes.